IoTtalk/dfmanage-localDFM/README.md

-# Flask X-Talk Template
+# Flask X-Talk Example

 [[_TOC_]]

 ## Disclaimer
-This repository is just an example of a X-Talk template based on the Flask Framework.
+This repository is just an example of a X-Talk based on the Flask Framework.
 It can not be used directly like an Django reuse app.
 Of course you can copy any code from it if you think that piece of code is helpful.

 ## Requirements
 * Python 3.6+